tegorman13/Representation_Study/docs/manuscript/output/manuscript_gfm.md

 ## Experiment 2: Discussion

-Experiment 2 aimed to build upon the findings of Experiment 1, not only by replicating the core manipulation of reference class, but also by incorporating additional variables that might influence planning accuracy.
+Experiment 2 aimed to build upon the findings of Experiment 1 by replicating the core manipulation of reference class.
+Additionally, it incorporated variables that might influence planning accuracy.
 These included goal difficulty and the way that the prior year’s usage was presented (rounded or exact).
 The results largely converged with those of Experiment 1, providing further converging evidence that presenting energy reduction goals in absolute units (kWh) facilitates more accurate planning compared to percentage-based or monetary formats.

 Taken together, the results of Experiment 2 provide further support for the hypothesis that presenting energy reduction goals in absolute units